M-Abir/bootstrap-theme-scroll-anime/README.md

 # bootstrap-theme-scroll-anime

-scroll animation using scroll reveal- html, css and javascript
+scroll animation using scroll reveal- HTML, CSS and JavaScript